peiyan1234/off_resonance/README.md

-# Shimming based on off-resonance fields
+# Shimming based on off-resonance field analyses

 Created by:
 Pei-Yan, Li.